philipwalton/blog/_articles/css-architecture.md

 If your HTML and your CSS are going to work together to form the presentation layer of a web application, they need to do so in a way that promotes all of the principles of good CSS architecture.

-The best approach that I've found is for the CSS include as little HTML structure as possible.
+The best approach that I've found is for the CSS to assume as little HTML structure as possible.
 The CSS should define how a set of visual elements look and (in order to minimize coupling with the HTML) those elements should look as they're defined regardless of where they appear in the HTML.
 If a certain component needs to look different in a different scenario, it should be called something different and it's the HTML's responsibility to call it that.

 As an example, the CSS might define a button component via the `.button` class.
 If the HTML wants a particular element to look like a button, it should use that class.
 If there's a situation were the button needs to look different (perhaps larger and full-width), then the CSS needs to define that look as well with a new class, and the HTML can include that new class to employ the new look.